 - Research Reactivation Planning

-- New update May 24th: COE Faculty application form for research re-activation
+- Since May 24th: COE Faculty application form for research re-activation

 - To initiate a new application: click here

 - To finish and submit an incomplete application: click here

 - To view the read-only version of the application form and updates to the form: click here

 - To view the read-only version of the research personnel questionnaire: click here